Here is a list of our most frequently asked questions

-The biggest difference between LPI and other Linux certification programs is our exams are completely vendor independent and distribution neutral, to help you prove your skills across distributions to give you the flexibility to work in a wide range of environments.
-Most other programs like Red Hat and SUSE test only on their own distribution of Linux.
+The biggest difference between LPI and other Linux certification programs is that our exams are completely vendor independent and distribution neutral.
+This helps you prove your skills across distributions to give you the flexibility to work in a wide range of environments.
+Vendor-specific programs like Red Hat and SUSE test only on their own distribution of Linux.

 We welcome all of these programs because, in the end, they all help grow the pool of Linux support professionals which drives adoption of Linux!

 Written exams are a global standard, even in IT.
 The procedures for producing high-quality multiple choice exams are firmly established.
 No such standard exists for hands-on exams.
 Therefore they tend to be ad hoc and rarely include pilot testing, item analysis, formal standard setting, and equating.

 For a more detailed explanation, please review our Exam Development Process.

 - LPIC-1 – two exams, 101 and 102

 - LPIC-2 – two exams, 201 and 202

 - LPIC-3 – one specialty exam, 300 or 303 or 304